rckwzrd/rckwzrd.github.io/_posts/2022-08-03-linux-host-troubleshooting.md

 The `vmstat 1 5` command provides information about processes, memory, I/O, disks, and CPU state.
 The `1 5` arguements will set `vmstat` to poll the host for information 5 times every minute.
 This makes memory trends easier to spot.

 The first row of data in the report is system average since boot.
 The `memory` sections provides information on memory moving between `free`, `buff`, and `cache`.
 The `swap` section shows memory being paged in and out of the disk.
-Low relative free memory and lots of swap activity indicate that host consuming high rates of free memory and relying swapped disk memory.
+Low relative free memory and lots of swap activity indicate that the host consuming high rates of free memory and relying swapped disk memory.

 The `r` column indicates the number of processes waiting to run while the `b` column indicates the number of processes sleeping.
-High counts in the `r` and `b` columns are good bottleneck indicators.
 High count in `r` indicates a possible CPU bottleneck.
 High count in `b` indicates that the host is waiting on disk or network I/O.

 ### ps